 The summer school is organised by the University in Ljubljana and this year will be held on-line.
 Case studies will be conducted by leading companies and organisations from various industries such as pharmaceutical, energy, banking, gaming, mobility, insurance and health.

-Each programme has a focus on business innovation and entrepreneurship, there is no need to have specific technical backgrounds or any coding knowledge to join our Summer School.
+Each programme has a focus on business innovation and entrepreneurship, there is no need to have specific technical background or any coding knowledge to participate in our Summer School.

 Julian Birkinshaw, PhD, is Professor of Strategy and Entrepreneurship at the London Business School.
 He is a Fellow of the British Academy (FBA), the US Academy of Management (AOM), the Academy of Social Scientists (FAcSS) and the Academy of International Business.
 Julian is a recognised expert on innovation, entrepreneurship and renewal in large corporations.
 He has written fifteen books, including Fast/Forward, Becoming a Better Boss, Reinventing Management, and Giant Steps in Management.
 In 2019, he was ranked 45th on the Thinkers 50 list of the most influential management thinkers in the world.
 He has been on the faculty at London Business School for eighteen years, and is currently Deputy Dean (Programmes) and Director of the Deloitte Institute of Innovation and Entrepreneurship.
 He is also very active as a consultant, speaker, and executive educator to many large corporations, including Arup, Bayer, BMW, Deloitte, IBM, Novo Nordisk, Petrofac, Rio Tinto, Roche, Tata, Toshiba, UBS, and Unilever.